Skip to main content

 5. for a contract awarded through an invitation for bids or a request for proposals, the invitation for bids or request for proposals indicates that installment payments are required or permitted.

 The District may not pay for a procurement item before the District receives the procurement item unless the Procurement Official determines that it is necessary or beneficial for the District to pay for the procurement item before the District receives the procurement item.
 Such circumstances include (a) when it is customary in the industry to prepay for the procurement item, (b) if the District will receive an identifiable benefit by prepaying, including reduced costs, additional procurement items, early delivery, better service, or better contract terms; or (c) such other circumstances as may be permitted by Procurement Policy Board rule.
-The determination shall be in writing unless the Procurement Policy Board has by rule identified circumstances when it is not necessary to be in writing and those circumstances are present.
+The determination shall be in writing except in the following circumstances:

 1. the amount of the prepayment;